Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Lockon in Boresight is not automatic; the B-Sweep presentation of the target still requires the WSO to position the acquisition cursor and range strobe over the target and activate the full action trigger on the Antenna Hand Controller.
-Once the lock is achieved, the lockon presentation with steering and aspect indications will be shown on the display.
-At this time, the pilot can maneuver as necessary, and the radar will attempt to retain the lock out to its antenna gimbal limits.
+Once the lock is achieved, the lockon presentation with steering and aspect indications will be shown on the display as normal.

-In the event lockon is not achieved, the WSO can apply an aspect instruction to the current priority [AIM-7](../stores/air_to_air/aim_7.md) and perform a launch against the simulated Doppler applied to the missile guidance circuit.
+In the event lockon is not achieved, the WSO can apply an aspect using the ASPECT switch instruction to the current priority [AIM-7](../stores/air_to_air/aim_7.md) and perform a launch against the simulated Doppler applied to the missile doppler gate circuit.

 ### CAGE Mode

 In the event that an [AIM-7](../stores/air_to_air/aim_7.md), [AIM-9](../stores/air_to_air/aim_9.md), or [M61A1](../stores/guns.md#internal-cannon-m61a1-vulcan) must be employed against an airborne target with the sight in A/G mode (for example, the flight is bounced by opposing aircraft), the optical sight reticle can immediately be slewed to the Radar Boresight Line using the Cage Button, found on the inboard (right) throttle handle.
-Cage mode commands the radar into BST mode with a five mile range, and short pulse, and sets the firing circut for the currently selected air to air weapon relative to the Pinky Switch.
+Cage mode commands the radar into the boresight mode with a five mile range, and short pulse, and sets the firing circuit for the currently selected air to air weapon relative to the Pinky Switch.
 For the optical sight, the command activates the respective elevation and azimuth tracking, roll mark, and range functions of the reticle for the chosen weapon, without the pilot having to remove a hand from throttle or stick to swap the sight mode or weapon control panel functions.

 Should a track condition exist prior to pressing Cage and the Pinky switch is in Radar or Heat position, the lock is broken when the button is pressed, and the antenna slaves to boresight when released.
 If the Pinky Switch is in the Gun position, the lock is not broken.

-Cage mode can be exited from either cockpit, by placing Weapon Select knob in the pilot cockpit to the B position momentarially, or by the WSO pressing the Air to Air button on the rear cockpit panel.
+Cage mode can be exited from either cockpit, by placing Weapon Select knob into or out of the B position.
 If the pilot leaves the Weapon Select knob in B, it does not preclude a later entry into Cage mode.

 ### Computer Automatic Acquisition Mode (CAA)